kacsofd001-glitch/shadowmod/README.md

 ```
 **Admin only.** Enable AI chat in specific channels!
 The bot will respond to all messages in configured channels with AI-powered responses in the selected language.

+**✨ NEW: Mention Feature!** You can also mention the bot anywhere in any channel (e.g., `@YourBot hello!`) and it will respond with AI-powered responses in your server's language (English or Hungarian)!

 ### Verification System (NEW! 🔐)
 ```
 /setupverify <#channel> <@roles_to_add> <@roles_to_remove>  - Setup member verification